Name: cactus (cacti in the plural). Various genus and species.

 During peak growth times and the warmer months, water your cactus regularly, but allow it to dry out between waterings.
 In winter, when the cactus is dormant, only water very lightly when dry.

-Your cactus does not need to be feed, however an annual application of a controlled-release fertiliser at half rates will give you healthier plants and increase the likelihood of flowering.
+Your cactus does not need to be fed, however an annual application of a controlled-release fertiliser at half rates will give you healthier plants and increase the likelihood of flowering.

 Do not try to push the roots deep into the planting hole or pot.
 A cactus is shallow rooted.